Supporting a friend or partner after sexual assault

-Allow them to cry whenever they need to.
-You might find it upsetting but it is important that they are able to show their emotions.
+Let them show how they're feeling: Allow them to cry whenever they need to.
+You might find it upsetting but it is important they are able to show their emotions.

-Try offering some practical support, such as asking them if they would like you to come with them to any appointments.
-You are welcome to come with them to appointments at the Havens, but staff will want to speak to them on their own during their visit, so they have a chance to talk and ask questions about everything they need to.
+Offer practical support: Try offering some practical support, such as asking them if they would like you to come with them to any appointments.
+You are welcome to come with them to appointments at the Havens, but staff will want to speak to them on their own during their visit so they have a chance to talk and ask questions about everything they need to.

-People who have been assaulted have to make lots of choices.
+Respect their decisions: People who have been assaulted have to make lots of choices.
 Report the assault?
 Get checked out at a clinic?
 Ask for counselling?
-These might seem easy to you but they can be awkward, embarrassing and very hard for them.
+These might seem easy to you but they can be awkward, embarassing and very hard for them.
 But they need to make these decisions themselves.
-Don’t persuade or put pressure on them.
-And don’t go behind their backs to do what you think is the right thing.
+Don't persuade or put pressure on them.
+Don't go behind their backs to do what you think is the right thing.

 Let them remember: Don't tell them to forget about what has happened.
 It will take time for them to work through their feelings and memories.
 You can help by listening to them and being patient.